Home

 Duke passed away in 1993, and after some legal issues were sorted out, the property was opened to the public in 2000.
 I was lucky enough to see it at that time when I worked a small event that was held there for the opening.

-Located at the southeastern end of Bellevue Avenue, Rough Point overlooks Newport's beautiful rocky coastline and can be seen from the scenic Cliff Walk.
+Located at the southeastern end of Bellevue Avenue, Rough Point overlooks Newport's beautiful rocky coastline and can be seen from the scenic Newport Cliff Walk.

 Click the play button to load the interactive panoramic image